-2. Once you have entered in all your payment details you will then be charged a £10 deposit per event ticket and the full amount for the carer event ticket and carer camping ticket.
-You will then have 14 days to provide us with the documentation.
+2. You will then have 14 days to provide us with the documentation.
 You will need to email the documents in to firstname.lastname@example.org.

-Note: If we are unable to accept your evidence due to us not receiving any of the documents stated, or if we do not receive your documents within 14 days we will cancel your carer ticket order, your carer ticket is non refundable.
+Note: If we are unable to accept your evidence due to us not receiving any of the documents stated, or if we do not receive your documents within 14 days we will cancel your carer ticket order.

 We recognise that some people may need to find a space to step away from large crowds and noise.
 As we are on a parkland site there is space to get away, but if you are noise sensitive please be aware that the area around the Main Stage can be louder than other areas on-site.

 If you have any specific needs or questions, please contact us on email@example.com and we’ll do our very best to help or advise!